Rebecca Friday

 About me

 Anxiety, depression, emotional distress, life's upheavels, bereavement are just some of the reasons causing emotional pain.
 As we move through life some of our past experiences can stay alive in our day to day and cause pain and distress.
 I believe everyone has the ability to find their way through tough times and heal and grow.
 I have worked with many different presenting issues in a sensitive and compassionate way.
 I am a person centred counsellor and will explore with you anything you bring.
 What that means, is it’s about you and how you got here.
-I believe everyone has the ability to find their way through tough times and heal and grow.

-I believe in Carl Rogers approach in which he described person centred therapy as, the process of change and self actualisation - as one of listening to the feelings of the client and through this they become able to recognise their own feelings.
+I believe in Carl Rogers approach, in which he described person centred therapy as, the process of change and self actualisation - as one of listening to the feelings of the client and through this they become able to recognise their own feelings.
 They may be isolated from their experience but this is regained through listening to their feelings and loosening the rigidly held constructs.
 They may start to look at aspects of their life which they were unable to understand or place meaning in but slowly they can focus on these aspects.
 (Rogers 1967 pg 63-99)

 I offer a safe, respectful, non-judgemental, confidential space to explore whatever it is that brings you here.
 I ensure we go at your pace.
 I believe you should retain autonomy over your experiences and ways forward.
 I believe everyone has an ability to grow and develop and I will stand with you as you start/continue that journey.
 I offer the therapeutic conditions for change and believe you are the expert on your own experience and can enact change when those conditions are in place.